 The answer is simple: Until Roger Bannister ran the mile in under 4 minutes, nobody believed that it could be done.

 I have heard my husband relate Roger Bannister’s story and the subsequent question many times.
 It is a powerful life lesson that if we human beings don’t believe we can do something we won’t be able to do it.
 We often need to work first on changing our minds and hearts in order to bring our goals to fruition.

 Paradoxically, in our social media age, a huge number of us pay tear-jerking, almost desperate attention to accounts of elderly couples who share or shared decades of loving togetherness.
-While it is notoriously difficult for a young person to picture him or herself as elderly, videos such as this one, which has garnered over 7 million views, or stories like this exert a strong pull.
+While it is notoriously difficult for a young person to picture him or herself as elderly, stories such as this one, exert a strong pull.
 Does anyone actually not want someone as devoted to him or her for as long a time as the couples in these stories?

 Unfortunately, the message of these sentimental tales is overwhelmed by the noisy media, academia, and entertainment-driven culture telling us the opposite.
 Along with the hubris of youth, cultural messaging, and personal experience tells young people to reject or delay marriage and to treat the covenant lightly.
 The bottom line is that many doubt that they could actually have such a marriage.
 It is worth taking time to internalize the message of Roger Bannister and his record-shattering under four-minutes-mile.
 Believing in and treasuring the idea of traditional marriage is often a prerequisite to achieving one.

 What do you think?
 We’d love to hear your thoughts on this Susan’s Musings post.

 We Happy Warrior members can both read and write comments HERE.